zahidalidev/CS-Material/Next.js.md

 ## Code splitting and prefetching, single and multipage (React & Next.js)
 - **Next.js** does code splitting automatically, so each page only loads what’s necessary for that page.
 That means when the homepage is rendered, the code for other pages is not served initially.
 This ensures that the homepage loads quickly even if you have hundreds of pages.
 Only loading the code for the page you request also means that pages become isolated.
 If a certain page throws an error, the rest of the application would still work.
 Furthermore, in a production build of Next.js, whenever Link components appear in the browser’s viewport, Next.js automatically prefetches the code for the linked page in the background.
 By the time you click the link, the code for the destination page will already be loaded in the background, and the page transition will be near-instant!
 - **React** is a Single Page Application (SPA) frontend framework.
 An intuitive definition of what this means is that your web app needs only 1 page load.
 However, an SPA can support the user experience of having "multiple pages", including changing the url path: e.g. www.app.com/home -> www.app.com/about.

-## When should I use getStaticProps?
-- The data required to render the page is available at build time ahead of a user’s request
-- The data comes from a headless CMS
-- The page must be pre-rendered (for SEO) and be very fast — getStaticProps generates HTML and JSON files, both of which can be cached by a CDN for performance
-- The data can be publicly cached (not user-specific).
-This condition can be bypassed in certain specific situation by using a Middleware to rewrite the path.